CopterExpress/clover/docs/en/neural-obstacle-avoidance.md

 ### Project idea

-Design a high-speed obstacle avoidance copter based on paper [Learning High-Speed Flight in the Wild](http://rpg.ifi.uzh.ch/docs/Loquercio21_Science.pdf).
+Design obstacle avoidance system using artificial potential fields method.

 ### The potential outcomes

-A copter which can fly through regions with obstacles with a speed of at least 15 km/h and success rate of at least 90%.
+A copter which can fly through regions with obstacles with a speed of at least 10 km/h and success rate of at least 95%.
 In real world, such solution can be used in search-and-rescue mission (might be useful for famous Russian LizaAlert).

 ### Using Clover platform